kshetline/aw-clock/README.md

 #### Raspberry Pi Model 4 attached to stand-offs

 I was a bit uncertain how well machine screws would work with the stand-offs that I’d designed, since I wanted them to function like self-tapping screws.
-As it turned out, the four M2.5 x 6 mm pan-head machine screws fit quite nicely and snuggly, without being difficult to turn.
+As it turned out, the four M2.5 x 6 mm pan-head machine screws fit quite nicely and snugly, without being difficult to turn.
 If the Pi were to be repeatedly removed and reattached, however, this design might not be durable enough.
 For my current purposes, it’s just fine.

 ![Raspberry Pi Model 4 attached to stand-offs](https://shetline.com/readme/aw-clock/2.8.0/aw-clock-w-stand-08.jpg)